 In October 2015, Medical News Todaylearned of a report from the Centers for Disease Control and Prevention (CDC) that shows while breastfeeding support at US hospitals has improved since 2007, there are still many ways it could be better.
 Improved hospital care could increase breastfeeding rates nationwide, it concludes.

-If you are looking for a physician to care for you along your birthing journey or to support you in your efforts to breastfeed, you might connect with them in HealthLynked.
-WE are the first of its kind social ecosystem designed specifically for physicians and patients to collaborate in the efficient exchanges of health information.
+If you are looking for a physician to care for you along your birthing journey or to support you in your efforts to breastfeed, you might connect with them using HealthLynked.
+It is a first of its kind medical network built as a social ecosystem with a higher purpose – improving healthcare.
+Go to HealthLynked.com to learn more, sign up for free, connect with your doctor, find a new doctor, and securely store and share your health information.
+Download our HealthLynked app available on Apple and Android devices.